Formal Feature Interpretation of Hybrid Systems: Method-2: Feature Analysis of Corner Cases

 \subsection{Feature Range Exploration}

-To compute the extremal feature values and the corresponding traces, search techniques are used to explore the feasible set of feature values and progressively refine the corners of the feature range.

-Given that a SMT Solver takes a {\em goal} statement as input and responds indicating whether or not the goal is reachable, the search technique employed has to intelligently decide how to explore the goal space (the feature value space) to identify the corners of the feature range. { The choice of the transition bound $K$ is of extreme importance because a low value of $K$ can yield a severely underapproximated feature ranges, as a low $K$ would ignore feature values reachable via transition paths longer than $K$.
-The value of $K$ is left to the verification engineer to pick.
-An appropriately large $K$ must be identified to ensure that the feature range safely overapproximates the feature values reachable.}
+To compute the extremal feature values and their corresponding traces, search techniques are used to explore the feasible set of feature values and progressively refine the corners of the feature range.
+SMT solvers take a {\em goal} statement, and a hop bound as input and respond indicating whether or not the goal is reachable.
+The feature range computed on a hop-bounded SMT-based search is therefore an under-approximation of what is obtained using an infinite trace length.
+An increase in the bounds can result in a larger feature range.
+A low value of the hop bound $K$ can yield a severely under-approximated feature range (ignoring feature values reachable via transition paths longer than $K$).
+In Section~\ref{sec:expts} we discuss a heuristic for choosing a value for $K$.
+Using an appropriately large $K$ ensures that the computed feature range safely over-approximates the reachable interval of feature values.

-To begin, assuming that no feature value $\mathcal{F}$ is initially known, if a behaviour contributing to the feature exists, the feature value will either be positive (including zero), or negative. {Therefore, initially the search uses goals $\mathcal{F} < 0$ and $\mathcal{F}\geq 0$ as pivots about which to begin.
-The algorithm pushes a pivot as far as possible in each direction to find the corners of the feature range.}
+To begin, no feature value $\mathcal{F}$ is initially known.
+If a behaviour contributing to the feature exists, its feature value will either be positive (including zero), or negative.
+Therefore, initially the search uses goals $\mathcal{F} < 0$ and $\mathcal{F}\geq 0$ as pivots about which to begin.
+The algorithm pushes a pivot as far as possible in each direction to find the corners of the feature range.
+However, since it is not known how {\em far} to push the pivot, a combination of exponential expansion and bisection is used to identify the corners of the feature range.